frankhjung/article-github-actions/README.md

 * The recommended practice is to [write actions in JavaScript](https://help.github.com/en/articles/about-actions#types-of-actions) since these actions are performed on the GitHub host, and do not need to be pulled from external sources.
 Really?
 JavaScript?
-I find that choice bizarre.
-  JavaScript is not the first choice of language DevOps would use to build workflow pipelines.
+It seems like a bizarre choice - JavaScript is not the first language DevOps would turn to when building workflow pipelines.
 Will GitHub Actions support other languages in the future?

 We also found Docker Actions available on the